Find your way forward with OCALIVA® (obeticholic acid)

 Are you having the right conversation with your doctor?

-You’re talking to your doctor regularly about your PBC, but are you getting all the answers you’re looking for?
-Choose the discussion guide that best describes you, to help you have the right conversation with your doctor.
+Moving forward means finding a treatment that can help manage PBC.
+Choose the discussion guide that best describes you to help you have the right conversation with your doctor.

 Indication and Important Safety Information